-Chilled cucumber soup will be the refreshing star at your spring brunch or summer picnic this year!
-This blender soup recipe uses fresh cucumbers, healthy Greek yogurt and flavorful herbs for a refreshing appetizer, healthy lunch, or meatless meal, the chilled soup is Weight Watcher’s friendly, vegetarian, low carb, and gluten-free recipe!
+Cold soup can be the refreshing star at your spring brunch or summer picnics!
+Cold Cucumber Soup is a blender soup recipe made with cucumbers, Greek yogurt and fresh herbs.
+Perfect for a refreshing appetizer, healthy lunch, or meatless meal, the chilled soup is Weight Watcher’s friendly, vegetarian, low carb, and gluten-free!

 Chilled soups are really versatile.
 Depending on the ingredients used, you can serve cold soups as a meal on their own, or make them part of a multi-course meal.
 When serving cold soup with a meal, there are basically three courses that it can be served for:

 - Appetizer – Serving cold soups as appetizers is a great way to get the palate excited for the light meal ahead.
 The Cold Cucumber Soup recipe I’m sharing today would be perfect as an appetizer, as would this Chilled Avocado Soup with Coconut Milk, from Cookin’ Canuck.

 - First Course – A first course cold soup would likely be served in place of a salad.
 A great choice would be cold vegetable soups, like this Tomato Gazpacho Soup, from Family Food on the Table, or Cold Creamy Zucchini Soup, from Foodie with Family.

 - Dessert – It may sound strange to think of having cold soup for dessert, but chilled fruit soups are perfect to serve at the end of a meal.
 One of my favorites is Chilled Cantaloupe Soup.
 It’s creamy, sweet, and light… similar to having a fruit smoothie or a scoop of sherbet for dessert.
 Other great choices would be Mango-Raspberry Cold Soup or Texan Erin’s Swedish Blueberry Soup.